The SG100K Cognitive Health Programme

 Institutions involved: National University of Singapore

-HLA Alleles and its Association with Auto Immune Diseases and Pharmacogenomics in Multi - Ancestral Asian Populations
+HLA Alleles and its Association with Auto-immune Diseases and Pharmacogenomics in Multi-ancestral Asian Populations

 Topic: Human Leukocyte Antigen